Tarrant County Jail

 Where can I post a bond for someone in Tarrant County Custody?

 Bonds may be posted at any time at the Bond Desk, Tarrant County Corrections Center, 100 N. Lamar, Fort Worth, TX 76196.
-Call the Tarrant County Jail Inmate Information Line 817-884-3116, to determine if bond has been set and the amount of the bond.
+Call the Tarrant County Jail Inmate Information Line 817-884-3116, to determine if a bond has been set and the amount of the bond.